Communicating effectively with a remote team has always been one of the biggest challenges of moving to an office-less culture of work.

 Shared software can be the secret to good collaboration

-We also make use of the Venngage Teams feature which allows our individual accounts access to shared presentations and documents.
-Being able to work collaboratively as a Content Team on one presentation means our weekly meeting is so much smoother.
-No more clicking through individual slide decks!
+We also make use of all our Venngage Teams feature which allows our individual accounts access to shared presentations and documents.
+Being able to work collaboratively as a team in real-time means our weekly meeting runs smoothly.

 Clearly explain collaboration processes with with flow diagram